Qt Designer for GIS Interfaces

 Packaging Considerations

 Once the interface is stable, asset distribution requires careful planning.
-The .ui files must be included in the plugin’s directory structure and referenced correctly in the initialization script.
+The .ui files must be included in the plugin's directory structure and referenced correctly in the initialization script.
 When preparing releases, ensure all UI resources are bundled alongside Python modules.
-Comprehensive guidelines for asset bundling and repository submission are detailed in Plugin Packaging & Deployment, which covers zip structure, versioning, and automated testing pipelines.
+For plugins distributed via the official QGIS Plugin Repository, the zip structure must include the ui/ folder with all .ui files intact so that uic.loadUiType() resolves correctly on end-user machines.

 Conclusion